Board of Trustees

 Jeffrey is a founding partner at Spectra Advisors, a company that provides advisory services to both non-profit and for-profit post-secondary education institutions, corporate training programs and continuing education companies.
-Prior to founding the company, Jeffrey spent many years as an administrator in the for-profit school sector and as a teacher, counselor, and administrator in the public school system, most notably on the campus of the University of Bridgeport at an alternative high school.
+Prior to founding the company, Jeffrey spent many years as an administrator in the for-profit school sector and as a teacher, trustee, and administrator in the public school system, most notably on the campus of the University of Bridgeport at an alternative high school.

 He has also held senior leadership positions at several financial and brokerage companies, directed operations for an international career school with more than 200 locations, and held various roles at large, multi-campus, career college organizations as well as for the City of Bridgeport.

 A native of Bridgeport, Jeffrey earned a bachelor’s degree in history and education from the University of Bridgeport, a master’s degree in counseling psychology from Antioch University, and an administration and supervision degree from Southern Connecticut State University.